tomjnunez/task_manager_redux/README.md

 ### Writing to Our Database

-Let's see if we can use this database to implement our the save method that we have still hanging out in our controller.
+Let's see if we can use this database to implement the save method that we have still hanging out in our controller.

 In the Task class (`app/models/task.rb`), let's add the following method: